jvarelal/file-browser-sv/README.md

 ## Get started

-To give a first try, locate on path:
+To give a first try, locate on path (in Windows with gitbash):

 ```bash
 npm run tryon